kfatehi/node--my-hapi-framework/README.md

 # my-hapi-framework

-a super simple hapi "microframework". supports sequelize
+A super simple hapi "microframework".

+## Features

+* Sequelize Support (Sync, Force Sync, Hapi-compliant Logging)
+* Autoload Hapi Authentication Strategies
+* Autoload Hapi Plugins
+* Autoload Hapi Routes

+For more insight into how the auto-loading works see [my-loader](https://github.com/keyvanfatehi/node--my-loader)

+## Supported Databases

+* Sequelize

 All options into the constructor are in fact optional.

-## Configuration

-Configuration is passed in as a single object.
+Configuration is passed into the module function as a single object.

-It is completely optional.
-Pass in nothing to use of sensible defaults.
+All options are indeed optional.
+Pass in nothing in order to use sensible defaults.

-## Methods

-### createServer

-Takes no arguments.

-Returns returns a bluebird promise that resolves with the hapi server.
+The module function returns a bluebird promise that resolves with the hapi server.

 ## Example